Italo Scanga: Potato Famine sculpture series

 Scanga's series of works, the "Potato Famine" sculptures, are logical extensions of his earlier efforts.
 He begins with the familiars of saints and tools, but here they are supporting armatures not focal points.
 If his earlier offerings of herbs, peppers, and the like were presented in blown glass peasant ware or hung as dried provisions domesticating an exhibition space, these potato supplications are affixed directly to the accompanying icons—not unlike the devotions pinned directly to the images of saints and Madonnas as they are paraded before the faithful in street processions.
 Other spuds rest in huge ladles and bowls just as they are—a simple, raw food—uncooked but potentially nourishing.

-Far from being an attempt at humor or funk, Scanga's choice of the white (sometimes called Irish) potato is in fact a perfect conflation of symbols for the peasant life he intends to evoke.
-The dusty tubers, extracted from the ground, retain much of their earthy character.
-Beneath their dry brown exterior is a moist, crisp flesh—a humble organic metaphor for the meager existence of the rural working class.
+Scanga's choice of the white (sometimes called Irish) potato is a metaphor for the meager existence of the rural working class at the time.

 Employing real potatoes enables Scanga to extend such parallels even further.
-His spuds eventually sprout greenery and if left in place long enough return in a desiccated state to an earth-like dust.
-Natural cycles of birth, life, death, and rebirth, at the core of so many myths, are encapsulated here in a single, ever changing symbol.
+His spuds eventually sprout greenery and if left in place long enough return in a desiccated state to an earth-like dust, reflecting the natural cycles of birth, life, death, and rebirth.